numpy/numpy/doc/source/reference/c-api.coremath.rst

 The numpy core math library ('npymath') is a first step in this direction.
 This library contains most math-related C99 functionality, which can be used on platforms where C99 is not well supported.
-Generally, the core math functions have the same API as the C99 ones, except for the npy_* prefix.
+The core math functions have the same API as the C99 ones, except for the npy_* prefix.

 The available functions are defined in npy_math.h - please refer to this header in doubt.